Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

-But in 2024, ChatGPT is not the only game in town.
+Today, ChatGPT is only one of many tools for generative AI.
 In late 2023, Microsoft rolled out its own AI chatbot for the enterprise called Copilot.
 Google also introduced Gemini (formerly Bard), which also has significant benefits and drawbacks

-Like ChatGPT and Gemini, generative AI tools like Copilot can be a wonderful tool, but it introduces some notable risks for the enterprise.
+The reality is generative AI tools like Copilot can be wonderful for productivity but introduce some notable red flags for the enterprise.

 What is Microsoft Copilot?